 The only condition for using the personas is that you display the attribution of our work whenever you use it.
-This should take the form of "Name of Persona [Hyperlinked to first page of the Persona]" by "Name of Authors" is licensed under CC-BYmuch as we have thoroughly enjoyed creating them.
-If you have any suggestions for future personas or would like to collaborate with the editorial team on creating one, please contact us at covidtextbook@deakin.edu.au.
+This should take the form of "Name of Persona [Hyperlinked to first page of the Persona]" by "Name of Authors" is licensed under CC-BY-NC-4.0.

-NC-4.0.